hl1itj/test-repo/test.md

 And note that you can backslash-escape any punctuation characters which you wish to be displayed literally, ex.: \`foo\`, \*bar\*, etc.

+#### Installation guide
+Here would be some installation instructions
+When GitHub transforms this markdown into html, the #### Installation guide line above will be represented as:

+<a href='#installation-guide' id='installation-guide' class='anchor' aria-hidden='true'>Installation guide</a>